What Is Botless Meeting Transcription? Everything You Need to Know

 If you've used meeting transcription tools in the past couple of years, you've almost certainly encountered the bot approach: a tool that sends an AI participant into your meeting.
 It shows up in the participant list with a name like "Otter.ai Notetaker" or "Fireflies.ai."
 It joins, records, and leaves - sometimes without anyone explicitly inviting it.

-Botless meeting transcription takes a fundamentally different approach.
-Instead of sending a third-party participant into the meeting, it runs as a browser extension on the user's own machine and captures audio and speaker information directly from the meeting platform's interface.
+Botless meeting transcription works differently.
+Instead of sending a third-party participant into the meeting, it runs as a browser extension on the user's own machine and reads the transcript directly from the meeting platform's own closed captioning service.
+Because the extension sits inside the same browser tab as the meeting, it has access to the captions that Google Meet, Zoom, or Teams generate natively, along with speaker names from the platform's UI.

 This distinction might sound like an implementation detail.
 It's not.
 The architectural difference has significant implications for privacy, accuracy, user experience, and enterprise adoption.